SanderBuruma/solana-research/README.md

 - Private keys are securely generated using Ed25519 cryptography and are saved locally in `found_addresses.txt`.
 - No sensitive data is transmitted externally.
 Keep your private keys secure.
+- API tokens are stored in `.env` file and not committed to version control.

 ## Contributing